 Students who have completed a Bachelor's degree from an institution outside of this grouping are required to achieve a cumulative GPA of 3.5 or above.

-Applicants should also refer to the individual programme entries in the Graduate Prospectus or postgraduate admissions pages, which specify any additional requirements.
+Applicants should also refer to the individual programme entries in the Graduate Prospectus or postgraduate entry requirements, which specify any additional requirements.

 Although we do not require GRE scores as part of our assessment we will take scores into account on a case-by-case basis.